Kaija Siren

-Katri (Kaija) Anna-Maija Helena Siren (née Tuominen; October 23, 1920 in Kotka – January 15, 2001) was a Finnish architect.
+Katri (Kaija) Anna-Maija Helena Siren (née Tuominen; October 23, 1920 – January 15, 2001) was a Finnish architect.
 She graduated as an architect from the Helsinki University of Technology in 1948.
 Siren designed most of her works together with her spouse to another Finnish architect, Heikki Siren.

+Siren was born in Kotka.
 She and her husband Heikki Siren set up their own architectural office in 1949.

 The Sirens worked together as architects their entire life.
 The Otaniemi Chapel is noted for its delicate balance between features of Finnish rural architecture and a modernism, influenced by Alvar Aalto's redbrick period of the 1950s.
 Their later work is noted for its monumentality.

 She is buried in the Hietaniemi Cemetery in Helsinki.